Volavi/Disconverter/README.md

-# 🎥 Video Processor for Discord
+# 🎥 Video Processor for Discord unfriendly media

 A simple script that converts videos to Discord-friendly formats and compresses them under 10MB.